Lullaby: Cross-cultural prevalence

 Lullabies are often used to pass down or strengthen the cultural roles and practices.
 In an observation of the setting of lullabies in Albanian culture, lullabies tended to be paired with the rocking of the child in a cradle.
 This is reflected in the swinging rhythmicity of the music.
 In addition to serving as a cultural symbol of the infant's familial status, the cradle's presence during the singing of lullabies helps the infant associate lullabies with falling asleep and waking up.
-Kogan and Gintsburg, in a study of the mainly preliterate, non-media-exposed people on the island of Soqotra, found that lullabies in this culture shared many of the features of lullabies in the western and oriental tradition: the repetition of 'nonsense syllables', the creation of a warm affective space, and the allusions to ancient customs and beliefs.
+Kogan and Gintsburg, in a study of the mainly preliterate, non-media-exposed people on the island of Socotra, found that lullabies in this culture shared many of the features of lullabies in the western and oriental tradition: the repetition of 'nonsense syllables', the creation of a warm affective space, and the allusions to ancient customs and beliefs.
 On the other hand, these lullabies lacked the 'counting elements' found in other traditions, and defined safety as a spiritual space, while danger was conceptualised as both physical and spiritual.